tt-le/developer-dashboard/README.md

  using the `iteration-zero` Terraform asset or configured with `igc tool -config` command line.

+## Customizing Cards

+To add, change or delete cards on the developer dashboard edit the `/public/data/links.json` file and update the information in the appropriate section.

 ## Build

 To build the project use the following commands.